 COMET has successfully implemented this approach in several online lessons.
 Comments from the learners and experts indicate that the branching simulation exercises are effectively engaging learners.
 The mean pre- and post-test scores in one lesson showed an improvement of 25 percentage points, to a mean post-test score of 85 (n=109).
-A second lesson shows 13 percentage points improvement, to a mean post-test score of 89 (n=202).
-COMET has also implemented branching simulations in topics like maintaining situational awareness during the forecast process and Impact-based Forecasting and Warning services.
+A second lesson showed 13 percentage points improvement, to a mean post-test score of 89 (n=202).
+COMET has also implemented branching simulations in topics such as maintaining situational awareness during the forecast process and impact-based forecasting and warning services.

-When designed well, a branching simulation can provide real-life context, challenge, activity, and feedback that can make learning engaging, meaningful and memorable.
+When designed well, a branching simulation can provide real-life context, challenge, activity and feedback that can make learning engaging, meaningful and memorable.